vanesavi/Project2-OS/devlog.md

 manager and safe are working with no overlap

 **april 13 1:00 pm**
-bumped it up to twenty customers. still going smooth. fixed a few of the log messages to match the format from the sample output in the assignment
+bumped it up to twenty customers. still going smooth. fixed a few of the log messages to match the format from the sample output in the assignment. made a couple of functions more efficient.

 **april 13 2:00 pm**
 ran the full fifty customer simulation. output is long but looks good.